Learning Outcomes

 A new restaurant opens and contracts with a chef, who breaches the contract before the restaurant opens.
 The restaurant sues for lost profits.

-Answer: The restaurant will have difficulty recovering lost profits because, as a new business, it cannot prove the amount of loss with reasonable certainty.
-The court may award only nominal damages or proven out-of-pocket expenses.
+The restaurant will have difficulty recovering lost profits because, as a new business, it likely cannot prove the amount of loss with reasonable certainty.
+Without a track record of past profits or reliable market evidence, projected profits are speculative.
+The court may award only nominal damages or proven reliance expenditures (such as marketing or fit-out costs) caused by the breach.

 Exam Warning